MichaelCurrin/docsify-js-tutorial/docs/README.md

 ### 3. Configure homepage

-Edit the _docs/README.md_ homepage.
+Edit your homepage (_docs/README.md_).
 Complete the `TODO` items, using the suggestions in this section.

-- Anything outside of your _docs_ directory will **not** be served online.
-Therefore you might want copy the the content from your project root's _README.md_ to the _docs/README.md_.
-After that, you might want to make the root _README.md_ very short, if you don't want to worry about keeping two identical files in sync.
+- Anything outside of your _docs_ directory will **not** be served.
+Therefore you might want copy the the content from your project root's _README.md_ to the homepage.
+After that, you could make the root _README.md_ very short, if you don't want to worry about keeping two identical files in sync.
-- You might want to opt for short _docs/README.md_ file if you prefer to put more documentation in other _docs_ files.
+- You might want to opt for short homepage file if you prefer to put more documentation in other _docs_ files.
-- Note that you are not required to put in links to other docs file within your _docs/README.md_ file.
+- Note that you are not required to put in links to other docs file within your homepage file.
 As that is what the _Docsify_ sidebar.
-If you do put in any links in _docs/README.md_, they must be **relative** to the _docs_ directory such as `file.md`, as absolute URLs such `/docs/file.md` will not work within the _docs_ site.
+If you do put in any links in your homepage, they must be relative to the _docs_ directory, such as `file.md`.
+See [Doc links](#doc-links) for more info.

 ### 4. Configure menu structure

-If for some reason you do not want a navigation sidebar on the frontend, then delete *_sidebar.md* from your _docs_ directory, set the sidebar option to `false` in _index.html_ and skip to the next section -  [Configure Cover Page](#5-configure-cover-page)
+If for some reason you do not want a navigation sidebar on the frontend, then you should delete *_sidebar.md* from your _docs_ directory, set the `loadSidebar` option to `false` in _index.html_ and then skip to the next section -  [Configure Cover Page](#5-configure-cover-page)

 The sidebar is enabled in _index.html_ of the quickstart.
 A Docsify site is unaware of project structure, unless you provide it.